Fiona-T/pension-pal/README.md

 ![diagram for PensionProvider table](docs/erd/provider.png)
   * records are created, edited and deleted via the Admin panel by the website owner and cannot be edited by a regular user
   * data in this model is viewed as part of the Pension view

+## Project structure
+---
+The project is developed using the Django framework and will be split into three apps within the Django project:
+- Pages
+  * Will display the Home page (and any other general pages that may be added in the future).
+  * This app does not have a model as it does not require any database information, this is a static page displaying information.
+- Jobs
+  * To handle creating, viewing, editing and deleting jobs/employments by a registered user.
+  * This app will use the Job model outlined above to hold the job/employment information created by users
+- Pensions
+  * To handle creating, viewing, editing and deleting pensions by a registered user.
+  * This app will use the Pension model described above to hold the pension information created by users
+  * This app depends on the Jobs app, as it requires information from the Job model for creating/editing of a pension record and for viewing pension details
+  * This app will also use the PensionProvider model

 ## Technology
 ---